-You might have a check of your student’s vision on your back-to-school list, but what about his hearing?
+Checking your child's hearing should be on your back-to-school list.
 Dr. Kelly Conroy, a Mayo Clinic audiologist, says children with an undiagnosed hearing issue can face both academic and social struggles.

 You know your child can see the video board, but what if he can’t hear the teacher?